Buy The Second City Guide to Improv in the Classroom by Katherine S. McKnight

 Book 3

-Home > Society and Social Sciences > Education > Teaching skills and techniques > The Second City Guide to Improv in the Classroom: Using Improvisation to Teach Skills and Boost Learning
+Home > Society and Social Sciences > Education Books > Teaching skills and techniques > The Second City Guide to Improv in the Classroom: Using Improvisation to Teach Skills and Boost Learning

 The Second City Guide to Improv in the Classroom: Using Improvisation to Teach Skills and Boost Learning